kvarak/dnd/docs/_Classes/paladin.md

  **Sorrow**.
 When history is lost, when stories are forgotten, when cultures die, and when traditions are trampled, weep.
 Mourn ancient beauty and horror alike, for it mattered.

 ### Divine Sense
 Your Divine Sense feature also detects the presence of magic.

 ### Historian
 When you take this oath, you are keenly familiar with the world of the past and its stories.
-You gain proficiency with the History skill.
+Add *History* to your class skills and gain 1 skill point to spend on this skill.

 ### Sacred Touch
 When you use the Divine Smite feature, you can spend one additional die from your pool to make it a Deconstructing Smite.
 You can spend a single die for no extra damage.